acidonper/jump-app-gitops/README.md

 **IMPORTANT**: By default, some namespaces will be created (_gitops-argocd_, _istio-system_, _jump-app-cicd_, _jump-app-dev_, _jump-app-pre_ and _jump-app-pro_).
 If it is required to modify their names, take special attention to modify associated variables and define the new names correctly.

-*INFO*: It is possible to deploy Istio objects automatically executing the following command when Istio support is enabled and the operator installed:
+*INFO*: It is possible to deploy Istio objects automatically executing the following command when Istio support is enabled and the respective operators are installed (Service Mesh, Kiali, etc):

 ```$bash
 sh ./scripts/extra/setup_istio.sh